bachletuankhai/tp/docs/DeveloperGuide.md

 3. **Proper undoing of deletion**:
    Currently, undoing a delete command adds the deleted person to the end of the contact list instead of their original position.
-This can be confusing for users who expect the undo operation to truely revert the deletion.
-We plan to re-implment the undo feature of the delete command to restore the deleted person to their original position in the contact list.
+This can be confusing for users who expect the undo operation to truly revert the deletion.
+We plan to re-implement the undo feature of the delete command to restore the deleted person to their original position in the contact list.

 4. **Allow more flexible name for contact**: